Gabriel Moreno Player Props: Diamondbacks vs. Pirates

 - The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 19th in the league.

-- The Pirates' 4.44 team ERA ranks 21st among all MLB pitching staffs.
+- The Pirates have a 4.40 team ERA that ranks 20th across all league pitching staffs.

-- Pirates pitchers combine to allow 91 home runs (one per game), the sixth-fewest in baseball.
+- The Pirates surrender the seventh-fewest home runs in baseball (92 total, one per game).

-- Keller will look to secure his 10th victory when he makes the start for the Pirates, his 19th of the season.
-He is 9-4 with a 3.52 ERA and 125 strikeouts through 110 2/3 innings pitched.
+- Mlodzinski will make his first start of the season for the Pirates.

 © 2023 Data Skrive.
 All rights reserved.